 Li’s writing has appeared in popular publications including the Washington Post, the Atlantic, NBC News, Slate, and McSweeney’s.
 She is regularly featured as an expert commentator in national and global news outlets on privacy, artificial intelligence, and technology platform governance.

 Li has been honored as a Transatlantic Digital Debates Fellow (Global Public Policy Institute/New America Foundation), a Fellow of Information Privacy (International Association of Privacy Professionals), an Internet Law and Policy Foundry Fellow (Internet Education Foundation), a Fastcase 50 honoree, and an Intellectual Property Law Fellow (American Bar Association).
 Li has also held past affiliations with Princeton’s Center for Information Technology Policy and U.C.
 Berkeley’s Center for Technology, Society and Policy.

-She has a J.D. from Georgetown University Law Center, where she was a Global Law Scholar, and a B.A. in English from University of California Los Angeles, where she was a Norma J. Ehrlich Scholar.
+Li is a licensed attorney and holds CIPP/US, CIPP/E, CIPT, and CIPM certifications from the International Association of Privacy Professionals.
+She has a J.D. from Georgetown University Law Center, where she was a Global Law Scholar, and a B.A. in English from University of California, Los Angeles, where she was a Norma J. Ehrlich Scholar.